Gianni Baget Bozzo

 Gianni Baget Bozzo (8 March 1925 – 8 May 2009) was an Italian Catholic priest and politician.

-Baget Bozzo was born in Savona and raised in Genoa where he graduated in law.
-At one-time Christian-Democrat activist, in 1984 he was elected at the European Parliament for the Italian Socialist Party and from 1994 he had been a member of Silvio Berlusconi's Forza Italia party.
-In theology he was a follower of Joseph Ratzinger's theories.
+Baget Bozzo was born in Savona, Liguria, and raised in Genoa where he graduated in law.
+He was at one-time a Christian Democracy activist, and in 1984, he was elected at the European Parliament for the Italian Socialist Party.
+From 1994, he had been a member of Silvio Berlusconi's Forza Italia party.
+In theology, he was a follower of Joseph Ratzinger's theories.

 Bozzo died in Genoa, aged 84.